Ramman/parade/README.md

 Forkes multiple process depending on the number of cores available in the CPU.

+Automatically forks new worker on exception when 'disconnect' event gets called, which makes sure there is no downtime.

 Provides web api in json to track status, memory and cpu for individual node processes and for servers.